rlabtorvergata/Maelstrom/README.md

 ### Prerequisites

 To run the ShinyApp you have to download all the files in this repository, open **server.R** and run all the libraries in the first lines of the script, nested within the **LIBRARIES** section.

+> [!IMPORTANT]
+> Some packages, listed below, require a slightly more complex installation.

 To install the *FLR* package you can run the following line of code:

 ```
 install.packages(repos = c(FLR = "https://flr.r-universe.dev", CRAN = "https://cloud.r-project.org"))